kaihendry/greptweet/README.md

 # Known limitations

-* API only allows 3200 tweets to be downloaded this way :(
+* API only allows 3200 tweets to be downloaded this way at one time :(
 * 300 API limit using a [Application only Auth](https://dev.twitter.com/docs/auth/application-only-auth) bearer token (which doesn't seem to expire...)
 * Won't work on protected accounts (duh!)
 * No @mentions or DMs from other accounts